Porta Alpina

 Porta Alpina (from Romansh: Alpine Gate) was a proposed railway station to be located in the middle of the Gotthard Base Tunnel, serving the Alpine village of Sedrun in Switzerland.
-It was intended to promote tourism and the economy in the region of Graubünden.
+It was intended to promote tourism and the economy in the canton of Graubünden.

 The project was put on hold as uneconomical in 2007, and then indefinitely shelved in 2012.
 The current multifunction station is only used for emergency stops and maintenance.
 The portal lies 800 m above the tunnel.